hgallery/GeneralStats/README.md

 **About branching**
 - Main branch: contains only the program files and this Readme file.
-- Master branch: also contains the IntelliJ IDEA configuration files but not this Readme file.
+- Master branch: also contains the IntelliJ IDEA configuration files.

 **About JDK version**